Sa Re Ga Ma Pa The Singing Superstar

-Sa Re Ga Ma Pa The Singing Superstar was the 14th season of the Indian Telugu-language musical/singing reality television show Sa Re Ga Ma Pa.
-It was premiered on Zee Telugu on 20 February 2022.
-Shruthika Samudhrala is the winner of the show.
+Sa Re Ga Ma Pa The Singing Superstar is the 14th season of the Indian Telugu-language musical/singing reality television show Sa Re Ga Ma Pa Telugu.
+It premiered on Zee Telugu from 20 February 2022.
+Shruthika Samudhrala is the winner of the season.
+J.V.
+Sudhanshu is the First Runner-up.

 Production

 The show was officially announced in December 2021.
-In early-February 2022, a teaser trailer of the show was released revealing that Sreemukhi is returning as the presenter after the 12th season.
+In early-February 2022, a teaser trailer of the show was released revealing that Sreemukhi is returning as the presenter after the 13th season.
 Koti and S. P. Sailaja returned as the judges from the previous season with Smita making her comeback to television after Dance with Me and Ananta Sriram making his debut in the television as judge.
 Initially M. M. Srilekha was roped in as a judge, which marked her return to the show after a long time.
 As she is suffered from COVID-19 pandemic, S. P. Sailaja replaced her as one of the judges.
 D. Satya Sivakumar, Arun Kaundinya and Srikanth Ippili were hired as the voice trainers of the show.